-- A traumatic brain injury (TBI) occurs when brain tissue is either stretched or torn, often caused by a severe impact to the head, from various sources, including: violent events, sports activities, falls, trips, accidents, or car crashes.
+A traumatic brain injury (TBI) occurs when there is brain dysfunction caused by an outside source, often due to severe impact to the head from various sources, including: violent events, sports activities, falls, trips, accidents, or car crashes.

-- An acquired brain injury (ABI) encompasses any head injury that takes place after birth, including: those caused by strokes and heart attacks, poison or exposure to toxic substances, tumors and aneurysms, strangulation, choking or drowning, drug abuse, encephalitis, meningitis and other infections.
+An acquired brain injury (ABI) encompasses any head injury that takes place after birth, including: those caused by strokes and heart attacks (causing an oxygen deficiency in the brain), poison or exposure to toxic substances, tumors and aneurysms, strangulation, choking or drowning, drug abuse, encephalitis, meningitis and other infections.
 TBIs can also fall under this category.

 1. Anoxic Brain Injury

 An anoxic brain injury is a type of ABI in which all or parts of the brain are deprived of oxygen.
-Because oxygen is such a vital element for our bodies, being deprived of it for even a short amount of time can cause severe damage, such as loss of speech, vision problems, memory loss, and irritability.
+Because oxygen is such a vital element for our cells, depriving brain tissue for even a short amount of time can cause severe damage.
+This may result in dysfunction such as loss of speech, vision problems, memory loss, and irritability.
 A person may suffer from an anoxic brain injury as a result of a near-drowning experience, stroke, carbon monoxide poisoning, choking, suffocation, or drug overdose.

-Contusions are bruises, which are simply injured body tissue, as a result of ruptured blood capillaries.
+Contusions are bruises, which are simply injured body tissue, that result from ruptured blood capillaries.
 This type of injury can also affect other areas of the body.
 For example, if you get kicked in the shin during a soccer game, you may notice a contusion in the affected area within a day or so.
-However, a cerebral contusion refers to a bruise on brain tissue, and is considered to be a form of TBI.
+However, a cerebral contusion refers to a bruise on the brain tissue, and is considered to be a form of TBI.
 Depending on the severity of a contusion, a patient may need to seek medical treatment to help resolve the injury to the brain.

 A concussion is a type of TBI.
-It is can be caused by sports-related incidents, motor vehicle accidents, falls, and more—pretty much any case in which someone hits his or her head, the possibility of a concussion is present.
+It is can be caused by sports-related incidents, motor vehicle accidents, falls, and more—in almost any case where one hits his or her head with a mild amount of force, the possibility of a concussion is present.
 When someone suffers from a concussion, he or she may also suffer from several cerebral contusions as well.
-Whether mild or severe, concussion symptoms need to be treated, or at least evaluated, by an expert medical professional.
-Not treating a concussion can have severe near and long-term effects that impact a person's quality of life, and those around them.
+Whether mild or severe, concussion symptoms need to be treated, or at least evaluated, by a medical professional.
+Not treating a concussion can have severe effects, both acutely and long-term, that impact a person's quality of life, and those around them.